 The new hip that replaces the old one is made up of these parts:

 - A socket, which is usually made of strong metal.

 - A liner, which fits inside the socket.
-It is usually plastic, but some surgeons are now trying other materials, like ceramic.
+It is usually plastic.
+Some surgeons are now trying other materials, like ceramic or metal.
 The liner allows the hip to move smoothly.

 - A metal or ceramic ball that will replace the round head (top) of your thigh bone.

-- A metal stem that is attached to the thigh bone to make the joint more stable.
+- A metal stem that is attached to the thigh bone to anchor the joint.

 - General anesthesia.
 This means you will be asleep and unable to feel pain.